 - Wear loose, comfortable clothes

-- Be sure to discuss any questions or concerns with your acupuncturist
+- Be sure to discuss any questions or concerns with our staff

 - Keep all of your appointments, as each visit builds upon the previous ones